 This occurs when the chocolate is left to sit at room temperature.
 Storing the shortbread in the fridge should prevent this from happening.

-The caramel shortbread will keep in the fridge for up to 5 days.
-The caramel will become a little harder after day 3.
+Millionaires shortbread will keep in the fridge or in a coolish kitchen at room temperature for up to five days.
+The caramel will become a little harder after day three.

-Yes!
-Wrap the shortbread in a double layer of cling film and tin foil before freezing.
+Wrap the completely cooled shortbread in a double layer of cling film and tin foil before freezing.
 It will keep for up to 3 months.

 got any more questions?